MatthewA570/Personal-Finance-Tracker/README.md

 How It's Made:
-Tech used: Python, MySQL, ...(tbc)
+Tech used: Python, SQlite, ...(tbc)